tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 * '''item''': this is a string or a list of strings representing new loot that will be dropped
 * '''itemcount''': this is a string representing how many items should drop (optionally depending on looting level).
 For example: "5/7-10/20-30" will drop 5 items at looting 0, 7-10 items at looting 1 and 20-30 items at looting 2 or beyond
-* '''nbt''': this is a JSon specifying the NBT that will be used for the loot items
+* '''nbt''': this is a JSON specifying the NBT that will be used for the loot items
 * '''remove''': this is a string or a list of strings representing items to remove from the loot
 * '''removeall''': if this is present then all items will be removed from the loot (before new items are added by this rule)